scheinerman/ClosedIntervals.jl/README.md

 * The intersection `*` is the largest interval contained in both.
 If the intervals are disjoint, this returns an empty interval.
+Also available as `∧`.
-* The sum `+` is the smallest interval containing both.
+* The sum `+` is the smallest interval containing both (i.e., the join of the intervals).
 If the  intervals overlap, then this is the same as their union.
 Note that the empty interval serves as an identity element for this operation.
+Also available as `∨`.

 ```julia
 julia> A = ClosedInterval(1,5)